enix/kube-image-keeper/README.md

 ## How it works

-When a pod is created, kuik's **mutating webhook** rewrites its images on the fly, adding a `localhost:{port}/` prefix (the `port` is 7439 by default, and is configurable).
+When a pod is created, kuik's **mutating webhook** rewrites its images on the fly to point to the local caching registry, adding a `localhost:{port}/` prefix (the `port` is 7439 by default, and is configurable).
+This means that you don't need to modify/rewrite the source registry url of your manifest/helm chart used to deploy your solution, kuik will take care of it.

 On `localhost:{port}`, there is an **image proxy** that serves images from kuik's **caching registry** (when the images have been cached) or directly from the original registry (when the images haven't been cached yet).

 One **controller** watches pods, and when it notices new images, it creates `CachedImage` custom resources for these images.

 Another **controller** watches these `CachedImage` custom resources, and copies images from source registries to kuik's caching registry accordingly.
+When images come from a private registry, the controller will use the `imagePullSecrets` from the `CachedImage` spec, those are set from the pod that produced the `CachedImage`.

 Here is what our images look like when using kuik: